Electrocution Accident Lawyer Philadelphia

 What happens after an electrocution accident

-Many electrocution survivors require life-long medical treatment in order to stay alive after an electrocution accident.
-In many cases, people die within 72 hours after a severe electrical accident.
+Many electrocution survivors require life-long medical treatment to stay alive after an electrocution accident.
+People often die within 72 hours after a severe electrical accident.

 The severity of the injury caused by an electrical accident depends on the voltage, the amount of time the current passed through your body, and the pathway for that current (grounded surface or another electrical pathway).
 There are many things that happen to your body when a current enters your body in an electrocution accident.

-The most common injury associated with electrical shock-related accidents is internal and external burns.
+Internal and external burns are the most common injury associated with electrical shock-related accidents.
 Besides burns, getting electrocuted can severely affect:

-- The cardiovascular system (if the heart is not revived in a timely manner after an electrical accident, the person will most likely die)
+- The cardiovascular system (if the heart is not revived promptly after an electrical accident, the person will most likely die)

 - The central nervous system (severe damage to the brain and nervous system, impairment of many vital functions, and a variety of neurological issues)